apache/tooling-trusted-release/atr/docs/how-to-contribute.md

 3. **Create a branch.** [Create a new branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) for your work.
 Use a descriptive name that indicates what you are working on, such as `fix-typo-in-docs` or `improve-error-messages`.

 4. **Make your changes.** Implement your fix or feature, following our [code conventions](code-conventions).
 If you are changing code, ensure that your changes do not break existing functionality.
-If you are adding a new feature, consider whether tests are appropriate.
+Whenever you change code, and especially if you are adding a new feature, consider [adding a test](running-and-creating-tests).

 5. **Commit your changes.** Write clear, concise commit messages following [our commit message style](#commit-message-style).
 Each commit should represent a logical unit of work, but we are not particularly strict about this.